Magickbase/ckb-explorer-public-issues/PRD.md

   - rewards: mining reward to the miner
   - count of transactions
   - count of cells generated/destroyed in the block: count of outputs - count of inputs
+  - more:link to link to block list page `/block/list`

 - Transaction List(15 transactions)